hermitpopcorn/koplokstation/README.md

 ### Components

+- Login using accounts-password to access server control stuff (listed as the following points).
 - A web scraper to get the list of connected devices from the router's web interface page, for whatever function it may possibly serve.
 - A button that can send beep and **TELOLET noises** to the server by making it play the sound files using mpg123.
 I figured that I can use this to spook my mother from outside the house.
 - A file upload system using CollectionFS for storing stuff on the server.